-- Children with pauciarticular JIA, particularly girls with onset at an age of <6yr, are at risk to develop chronic uveitis, cataracts, blindness. - Risk in patients with seropositive RF for early development of erosions afection of the cervical spine or hips. - Prognosis in the systemic-onset disease is dependent on the number of joints involved, duration of active inflammation, and the severity of the arthritis. - The acute development of a severe anemia, thrombocytopenia or leucopenia with a high, spiking fever, lymphadenopathy, and hepatosplenomegaly occurs with the macrophage activation syndrome, a rare complication of systemic JIA.
-Emergency treatment with high dose IV pulse Methylprednisolone, Cyclosporine or Etanercept, may be effective. - Orthopedic complications, medical control of patients with contractures, psychosocial adaptation may be counseling by health professionals.
+- Children with pauciarticular JRA, particularly girls with onset at an age of <6yr, are at risk to develop chronic uveitis, cataracts, blindness. - Functional risk in polyarticular disease with RF seropositivity, or rheumatoid nodules and early development of erosions or disease of the cervical spine or hips. - Prognosis in the systemic-onset disease is dependent on the number of joints involved, duration of active inflammation, and the severity of the arthritis. - The acute development of a severe anemia, thrombocytopenia or leucopenia with high, spiking fever, lymphadenopathy, and hepatosplenomegaly occurs with the macrophage activation syndrome, a rare and occasionally fatal complication of systemic JRA.
+Bone marrow biopsy demonstrate hemophagocytosis.
+Emergency treatment with high dose IV pulse Methylprednisolone, Cyclosporine or Etanercept, may be effective. - Orthopedic complications, medical control of patients with contractures, psychosocial adaptation may be counseled by health professionals.